 Gas Expansion Pycnometer

 Also known as constant volume gas pycnometer, it comprises two chambers – sample and reference.
 A sample is put in the sealed chamber located in the pycnometer.
 Then, the pressure is applied as per the target measure.
 The readings are recorded.
-The opening of the expansion valve situated between the sample chamber and reference chamber let the gas expand to the reference chamber.
+The opening of the expansion valve situated between the sample chamber and the reference chamber let the gas expand to the reference chamber.
 This, in turn, creates a pressure drop ratio which verifies the density/volume of the said sample.
 It does so by comparing the recorded readings to the volume of a standard measured earlier through a similar process.

 Variable Volume Pycnometer